Shooting a Revolution

 'In this innovative and original book, Donatella Della Ratta critically engages with the visualization of violence and the violence inherent to visuality, in the Syrian conflict.
 Essential reading for scholars of media, visual cultures, film, politics, political economy and sociology and those interested in understanding war in the digital age' - Dina Matar, Head, Centre for Global Media and Communication, SOAS

-5. Fear and Loathing on the Internet: The Paradoxes of Arab Digital Activism
+5. Fear and Loathing on the Internet: The Paradoxes of Arab Networked Activism

 6. Screen Fighters: Filming and Killing in Contemporary Syria